carpentries-incubator/reproducible-ml-workflows/episodes/pixi_deployment.md

 COPY --from=build /app/.pixi/.gitignore /app/.pixi/.gitignore
 COPY --from=build /app/.pixi/.condapackageignore /app/.pixi/.condapackageignore
 COPY --from=build --chmod=0755 /app/entrypoint.sh /app/entrypoint.sh
-COPY ./src /app/src
+COPY ./app /app/src

 EXPOSE <PORT>
 ENTRYPOINT [ "/app/entrypoint.sh" ]
 ```

+::: spoiler

+## Dockerfile walkthrough

 Let's step through this to understand what's happening.
-`Dockerfile` (intentionally) look very shell script like, and so we can read most of it as if we were typing the commands directly into a shell (e.g. Bash).
+`Dockerfile`s (intentionally) look very shell script like, and so we can read most of it as if we were typing the commands directly into a shell (e.g. Bash).

 * The `Dockerfile` assumes it is being built from a version control repository where any code that it will need to execute later exists under the repository's `src/` directory and the Pixi workspace's `pixi.toml` manifest file and `pixi.lock` lock file exist at the top level of the repository.
 * The entire repository contents are [`COPY`](https://docs.docker.com/reference/dockerfile/#copy)ed from the container build context into the `/app` directory of the container build.